orientechnologies/orientdb-docs/source/Javascript-Command.md

 ## Usage
 ### Via Java API

-Execute a command like SQL but using the class <code>OCommandScript</code> passing the language to use.
+Executes a command like SQL but uses the class <code>OCommandScript</code> passing in the language to use.
 JavaScript is installed by default.
 Example:
 ```java
 db.command( new OCommandScript("Javascript", "print('hello world')") ).execute();
 ```
 ## Via console

-JavaScript code can be executed at client-side, the console, or server-side:
+JavaScript code can be executed on the client-side, the console, or server-side:
-- Use <code>js</code> to execute the script at the **client-side** running it in the console
+- Use <code>js</code> to execute the script on the **client-side** running it in the console
-- use <code>jss</code> to execute the script at the **server-side**.
+- use <code>jss</code> to execute the script on the **server-side**.
 This feature is disabled by default.
 To enable it look at [Enable Server side scripting](#Enable_Server_side_scripting).

-Since the semicolon <code>;</code> character is used in both console and JavaScript language to separate statements, how can we execute multiple commands in the console and JavaScript?
+Since the semi-colon <code>;</code> character is used in both console and JavaScript languages to separate statements, how can we execute multiple commands on the console and with JavaScript?

-OrientDB console uses a reserved keyword <code>end</code> to switch from the JavaScript mode to the console mode.
+The OrientDB console uses a reserved keyword <code>end</code> to switch from JavaScript mode to console mode.

 Example:
 ```